EdinburghNLP/spot-data/README.md

 > _To appear in Transactions of the Association for Computational Linguistics (TACL)_.<br/>
 > [ [pdf](http://homepages.inf.ed.ac.uk/s1258635/milnet-sentiment.pdf) ]

-The models proposed in the paper are trained using document-level supervision only, on the original Yelp'13 and IMDB collections.
-Preprocessed versions of the 2 datasets, including both sentence- and EDU-split variants, are available [**here**](https://drive.google.com/drive/folders/1T-6_BWax1l4diZy9-ksehHOC9S7FOqeN?usp=sharing).
+The models proposed in the paper are trained using _document-level supervision only_, on the **original** Yelp'13 and IMDB collections.
+Preprocessed versions of the 2 original datasets, including both sentence- and EDU-split variants, are available [**here**](https://drive.google.com/drive/folders/1T-6_BWax1l4diZy9-ksehHOC9S7FOqeN?usp=sharing).

 For questions or comments, please email `s.angelidis [at] ed.ac.uk`